lelandsion/lelandsion/README.md

 🎓 **Computer Science student co-op**

 I'm Computer Science co-op student at the University of Victoria, I'm hardworking, diligent, and I love learning and working in teams.
-I'm interested in creating Currently interested in software development, video game development and artificial intelligence.
+I'm interested in creating innovative solutions to problems across disciplines.
+Currently interested in software development, video game development and artificial intelligence.

 🌱 **Technology for Sustainability**: